From women’s eyes

 "In order to achieve full and equal access to and participation in science for women and girls, the United Nations General Assembly declared February 11 as the International day of Women and Girls in Science in 2015” (from the UN website).

-CECAM honors this important occasion with a special afternoon dedicated to women who contributed to our field and beyond.
+CECAM is glad to mark this important occasion with a special afternoon dedicated to women who contributed to our field…and by proposing an unusual tool to encourage (also) young girls to consider a scientific path.

 15:00-15:05 Welcome and introduction